pynnex

 Why PynneX?

-Modern Python applications often rely on asynchronous operations and multi-threading.
-Traditional event frameworks either require large external dependencies or lack seamless async/thread support.
-PynneX provides:
+Modern Python applications often combine asynchronous operations and multithreading.
+Many event-driven frameworks come with large dependencies or limited async/thread support.
+PynneX aims to fill the gap by offering:

 Key Benefits